binbashburns/ansible/NOTES.md

 - The best place to start, is https://docs.ansible.com
 - The most important place is the Module Index: https://docs.ansible.com/ansible/latest/collections/index_module.html
 - You can also use the `ansible-doc` command at the command line.
 - Let's imagine you want to review documentation for the **ansible.builtin.apt** module.
-Use `ansible-doc s ansible.builtin.apt`
+Use:
+`ansible-doc -s apt`

 ## Ansible Modes
 ### Ansible Ad-hoc